Aiko-IT-Systems/AITSYS.Discord.LibraryDevelopmentTracking/README.md

 - **Notion Integration**: Fetches and updates project data from Notion databases.
 - **Application Commands**: Supports Discord slash commands for user interaction.
 - **Configurable**: Uses a JSON configuration file for easy setup.
-- **Extensible**: Modular codebase for adding new features and providers.

 ## Project Structure `src`